AvatarPoser

 Reference

-Jiaxi Jiang1, Paul Streli1, Huajian Qiu1, Andreas Fender1, Larissa Laich2, Patrick Snape2, and Christian Holz1.
+Jiaxi Jiang, Paul Streli, Huajian Qiu, Andreas Fender, Larissa Laich, Patrick Snape, and Christian Holz.
 AvatarPoser: Articulated Full-Body Pose Tracking from Sparse Motion Sensing.
-In Proceedings of ECCV 2022.
+In European Conference on Computer Vision 2022 (ECCV).